Advertisement

 The exact cause of schizophrenia is unknown, and the condition is likely caused by several different contributing risk factors.

-Genetics are among those risk factors, and numerous gene variations associated with schizophrenia have been identified.
+Genetics are among those risk factors, and many gene variations linked to schizophrenia have been identified.
 Though the relationship between genetics and schizophrenia is not fully understood, it’s believed that genetic risk factors can predispose a person to having schizophrenia, and environmental factors can further increase the risk.

 Schizophrenia and poverty

-One reason that schizophrenia may be more common among Black Americans—Black Americans are more likely to experience poverty.
-The poverty rate for Black Americans is 20.8 percent.
-This means that more than one in five Black Americans is currently experiencing poverty.
+One reason that schizophrenia may be more common among Black people in the U.S.—they are more likely to experience poverty.
+The poverty rate for Black adults between ages 18 and 64 is about 15 percent, according to recent data from the U.S. Census Bureau.
+This means that more than one in six Black adults are currently experiencing poverty.

 Research from both the U.S. and other countries shows that experiencing poverty greatly increases a person’s risk of a serious mental illness like schizophrenia.